Diamonds (Rihanna song)

-"Diamonds" is a song recorded by Barbadian singer Rihanna as the lead single for her seventh studio album, Unapologetic (2012).
+"Diamonds" is a song recorded by the Barbadian singer Rihanna as the lead single for her seventh album, Unapologetic (2012).
 Sia wrote the track with the song's producers, Benny Blanco and Stargate.
 The song premiered on September 26, 2012, during the Elvis Duran and the Morning Show and was digitally released the following day as the lead single from Unapologetic.
 "Diamonds" is a mid-tempo pop, electronic and R&B ballad that features heavy synthesizers, orchestral sounds and electronic rhythms.
 The song's lyrics serve as a departure from the themes of unhealthy relationships that were on Rihanna's previous singles contrasted to the song's portrayal of lovers as "diamonds in the sky".
 Music critics complimented the song's emotional depth and maturity, while also praising the lyrics and Rihanna's vocal performance, though others felt that it lacked the depth and punch when compared to her previous hits.

-"Diamonds" topped music charts in over 20 countries, including the United States, where it became Rihanna's twelfth number-one single on the Billboard Hot 100 and tied her with Madonna and the Supremes for the fifth-most number-one singles in the chart's history.
+"Diamonds" topped music charts in over 20 countries, including the United States, where it became Rihanna's twelfth number 1 single on the Billboard Hot 100 and tied her with Madonna and the Supremes for the fifth-most number 1 singles in the chart's history.
 "Diamonds" was certified Diamond by the Recording Industry Association of America (RIAA) and sold over 3.5 million digital copies in the country.
 It was also certified Diamond in Poland.
-It also peaked at number one on the UK Singles Chart and became Rihanna's seventh number one song in the country; it was certified quadruple-times platinum by the British Phonographic Industry (BPI).
+It also peaked at number 1 on the UK Singles Chart and became Rihanna's seventh number 1 song in the country; it was certified quadruple-times Platinum by the British Phonographic Industry (BPI).
 By May 2013, it had sold over 7.5 million copies worldwide.

 The song's music video was shot by director Anthony Mandler, a frequent collaborator of Rihanna's, and depicts her in four environments that represent the elements of earth, air, water, and fire.
 The video received positive reviews and was praised for its imagery.
 Some critics believe that the heavily tattooed man intertwined with Rihanna's arm in the video resembles Chris Brown.
 The singer performed "Diamonds" on television shows such as Saturday Night Live and The X Factor and included it on the 777, Diamonds, Monster Tour and the Anti World Tour set lists.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized it as one of the most performed songs of 2013 and 2014.
 The official remix of "Diamonds" featured rapper Kanye West and was released on November 16, 2012.
-The song has been covered by various recording artists, including Josef Salvat, who released his own cover of "Diamonds" as a single.
+The song has been covered by various recording artists, including Josef Salvat, who released his own cover of "Diamonds" as a single.It has currently surpassed 2 billion streams on Spotify.